Tarrant County Deferred Prosecution Program (DPP)

 - Central 300 W Belknap St, (4th floor) FEMALES only 8:00 am – 5:00 pm

 - 3210 Miller Ave (Miller Complex) MALE and FEMALE 7:00 am – 6:00 pm

-- Participants given two chances within 30 minutes to provide a sample, if no sample is given after two attempts it is referred to the referring person as a Stall Violation.
+- Participants are given two chances within 30 minutes to provide a sample, if no sample is given after two attempts it is considered a stall violation.

 - Theft and theft of service, where the value is less than $20,000 – (M to SJF)